Abductions of Eva Gretzmacher and Claudia Abbt

 Armed men who were hired by the Islamic State – Sahel Province, abducted Eva Gretzmacher on 11 January and Claudia Abbt on 13 April 2025, from their homes in the city of Agadez, Niger.

+In May 2026 the kidnappers dramatically reduced Gretzmacher's ransom amount due to her deteriorating health.

-There were also three other incidents that were possibly linked to the abductions of Gretzmacher and Abbt’s. firstly, on 1 February 2025 two Nigerien National Guard soldiers were killed and two CNPC workers were abducted in an ambush near the Agadem Complex.
+There were also three other incidents that were possibly linked to the abductions of Gretzmacher and Abbt's.
+Firstly, on 1 February 2025 two Nigerien National Guard soldiers were killed and two CNPC workers were abducted in an ambush near the Agadem Complex.
 On 24 April, 12 soldiers of the National Guard of Niger were killed near Sakoira.
 On 25 April, five Indian electricians and a Nigerien worker were abducted in an attack on a worksite near the Kandadji Dam.

 Background

 Eva Gretzmacher was born on 29 April 1951 in Vienna, Austria.
 In 1997, she moved to the city of Agadez while working for the Spanish non-profit AMANAY Association.
 Gretzmacher was the victim of several kidnapping threats in 2021.

 Claudia Maria Abbt was born around 1958 in Beirut, Lebanon, and later moved to Switzerland.
 She had a business in Tamanrasset, Algeria, in the tourism industry, but she would later move to Agadez with her son Younes.
 Abbt is married to a Nigerien national.
 Abbt also established Tellit, an organization to help artisans.